 A number of foreign jurisdictions have recently taken regulatory action aimed at digital asset activities.
 China has made transacting in digital currencies illegal for Chinese citizens in mainland China, and additional restrictions may follow.
 As recently as September 2021, China's central bank has further restricted digital asset-related activities, stating that activity by overseas digital asset exchanges, and services offering trading, order matching, and token issuance and derivatives, constitute illegal activity.
-Both China and South Korea have banned initial coin offerings entirely and regulators in other jurisdictions, including Canada, Singapore, and Hong Kong, have opined that initial coin offerings may constitute securities offerings subject to local securities regulations.
-In May 2021, the Chinese government announced renewed efforts to restrict digital currencies trading and mining activities, citing concerns about high energy consumption and its desire to promote financial stability.
+Both China and South Korea have banned initial coin offerings entirely and regulators in other jurisdictions. including Canada, Singapore, and Hong Kong, have opined that initial coin offerings may constitute securities offerings subject to local securities regulations.
+In September 2021, the Chinese government announced issued a complete ban that restricts digital currencies trading and mining activities, citing concerns about high energy consumption and its desire to promote financial stability.
 Regulators in the Inner Mongolia and other regions of China have proposed regulations that would create penalties for companies engaged in digital currency mining activities and introduce heightened energy saving requirements on industrial parks, data centers and power plants providing electricity to digital currency miners.
+The effect of the China ban was a movement of those miners and their hashrates out of China and into other countries.
 The United Kingdom's Financial Conduct Authority published final rules in October 2020 banning the sale of derivatives and exchange traded notes that reference certain types of digital currencies, contending that they are "ill-suited" to retail investors citing extreme volatility, valuation challenges and association with financial crime.

 Foreign laws, regulations or directives may conflict with those of the jurisdiction we operate in and may negatively impact the acceptance of one or more digital assets by users, merchants and service providers and may therefore impede the growth or sustainability of the digital asset economy in the European Union, China, Japan, Russia and the United States and globally, or otherwise negatively affect the value of digital assets that we invest in.
-The effect of any future regulatory change on our business or the digital assets that we invest in is impossible to predict, but such change could be substantial and substantial and adverse to our investment and trading strategies, the value of our assets and the value of any investment in us.
+The effect of any future regulatory change on our business or the digital assets that we invest in is impossible to predict, but such change could be substantial and adverse to our investment and trading strategies, the value of our assets and our investment value.

-26. Digital Currency and Risk Management
+25. Digital Currency and Risk Management

-Digital currencies are measured using Level 2 inputs (Note 25).
+Digital currencies are measured using Level 2 inputs (Note 24).